St. Clair West station: Subway infrastructure in the vicinity

 South of the station, the subway tunnel cuts southeast through the Nordheimer Ravine, where the emergency exit used in the Russell Hill accident is located, then continues in a bored tunnel south beneath Spadina Road and under Casa Loma to Dupont Station.

-Also constructed by cut-and-cover north of the station, the tunnel runs northwest through the Cedarvale Ravine to Eglinton West Station.
+Also constructed by the cut-and-cover method north of the station, the tunnel runs northwest through the Cedarvale Ravine to Cedarvale station.